MUYANGGUO/lab-management-gatech/README.md

 :arrow_right: run `npm start` to start the localhost server.

 > the completed version is maintained in master branch.
-You may notice other branches in build phase or as a documentation purpose.
+You may notice other branch in build phase or archived as a documentation purpose.